 The School has various items of memorabilia available to purchase.
-Whether as a souvenir for yourself or a thoughtful gift for an Old Witleian in the family we hope that you might find something of interest.
+Whether as a souvenir for yourself, or a thoughtful gift for an Old Witleian in the family, we hope you will find something of interest.

 Enamel cufflinks (T bar) - £10.00

 Hard-enamelled school crest mounted on a gold-coloured T bar fastening.
 Size of crest approx. 15mm x 17mm

 Bracelet Charm - £10.00

 Small bracelet charm measuring approx 15mm x 15mm at widest points and made of zinc alloy.
 Comes in a velvet drawstring pouch.
 (One included - picture shows back and front designs).

 Glass tumbler - £8.00 (£15 for a pair)

 Etched with the School name and crest and measuring approx. 87mm x 70mm.
 Comes in blue cardboard presentation box.

 Glass paperweight - £10.00

 Etched with the School name and crest and measuring approx. 85mm in diameter.
 Comes in a blue cardboard presentation box.